Where to Go Strawberry Picking in SWMI- 2023

 FAVORITE RECIPE: Strawberry Cake

-Where to go Strawberry Picking in SWMI
+Strawberry Picking Farms in SWMI

 Find all of the strawberry patches in Southwest Michigan.
-These farms are only open for the season for a very short strawberry picking window in MI, so grab them soon!
+These farms are only open for the season for a very short strawberry-picking window in MI, so grab them soon!

 Brookside Farms Fritz’s Blueberries